soheilhamzebeigi/AlexNet-over-CIFAR-10/README.md

-* This is an example for using rafiki,
+* This is an example for using rafiki, a DLAAS for SINGA.
-* Training vgg over cifar
+* Training vgg over cifar.